-The new program commits Japan and the five Central Asian states to consult regularly as a group and carry out joint programs that will foster region-wide interaction and development.
-Central Asian countries were represented by their foreign ministers except for Turkmenistan, which sent only an ambassador.
-Since the Japanese Ministry of Foreign Affairs treats Afghanistan as a Middle Eastern country it is not included under the initiative, but Japanese programs to improve transport to the South and other initiatives involving Afghanistan suggest that Central Asia Plus Japan will be attuned to Afghanistan's needs and possibilities as well.
+The new program commits Japan and the five Central Asian states to consult regularly as a group and carry out joint programs that will foster region-wide interaction development.
+Central Asian countries were represented by their foreign ministers except for Turkmenistan, which sent only ambassador.
+Since the Japanese Ministry of Foreign Affairs treats Afghanistan as a Middle Eastern country it is not included under the initiative, but Japanese programs to improve transport to the South and other initiatives involving Afghanistan suggest that Central Japan will Plus be Afghanistan's needs and possibilities as well.